FlyingJester/TurboSphere/README.md

 ####Prerequisites

 * C++ Compiler that at least mostly supports C++11.
 See list of [Verified Compilers].
-* SpiderMonkey 38 and SDL2.
+* SpiderMonkey 40 and SDL2.
 More on how to get these later.
 * Windows or a Unix-based OS.
 * Windows or X11.
-* OpenGL 3.3 or greater
+* OpenGL 3.3 or greater (OpenGL 2.1 possible)
-* Windows DirectSound, ALSA, or Mac OS X.
+* OpenAL (usually OpenAL-soft), or Mac OS X.
+* libsndfile

 ####Verified Compilers